Skip to main content

 If: You want passive, sustainable support

 Do: Deposit into a garden vault.
-Your capital generates yield while funding operations.
+Your principal stays in the endowment while harvested yield is routed to operations.

-Then: Monitor vault performance and garden activity over time.
+Then: Monitor harvest activity, routed yield, and garden operations over time.

 If: You want direct ownership of verified impact